 Skip to main content

-Population health screenings and hemoglobin A1c testing in screening programs: What you need to know
+Hemoglobin A1c testing in health screening programs: What you need to know

-Offering hemoglobin A1c (HbA1c) testing as part of your workplace screening program is a wellness best practice to improve population health.
-Screening for HbA1c enhances the identification of those at risk for prediabetes, enabling you to identify those at risk of becoming high-cost claimants and intervene.
+At Quest Diagnostics, we believe that offering hemoglobin A1c (HbA1c) testing as part of your workplace screening program is a wellness best practice to improve population health.
+Screening for HbA1c enhances the identification of those at risk for prediabetes, enabling those at risk to take action to improve health before they become high-cost claimants.
 If an employer only screens for glucose as part of an employer-sponsored wellness screening, they may be missing an important opportunity to give employees insight into their prediabetes or type 2 diabetes risk.

 What is a HbA1c testing and why should you offer it to employees?

-HbA1c reflects the average concentration of glucose (sugar) in the blood over a 2-3 month timespan prior to the screening, while a glucose measurement only reflects an individual’s blood sugar at the point in time of the screening.
-Glucose measurements change by the minute, and are influenced by recent food intake, stress, exercise, and other factors.
-So, when an employer is only measuring fasting glucose in their wellness screenings, they are not looking at the long-term risk factor, and therefore, are likely overlooking many employees who are actually at risk for prediabetes and type 2 diabetes.
+HbA1c reflects the average concentration of glucose (sugar) in the blood over a 2-3 month timespan prior to the screening, while a glucose measurement only reflects an individual’s blood sugar at the point in time of the screening.1 Glucose measurements change by the minute, and are influenced by recent food intake, stress, exercise, and other factors.2 When an employer only measures fasting glucose in their wellness screenings, they may miss the long-term risk factor.
+Therefore they may overlook many employees who are actually at risk for prediabetes and type 2 diabetes.

-Hearing that statistic, it’s easy to see why organizations should offer HbA1c testing.
+The value of HbA1c testing is clear.
 Type 2 diabetes is a very costly condition for self-insured employers.
 The ability to use HbA1c to identify future high-cost claimants when they are still in the prediabetes range (and their conditions are still reversible), is a huge benefit.
-However, many organizations still do not offer HbA1c as part of their workplace wellness screening though.
+However, many organizations still do not offer HbA1c as part of their workplace wellness screening.
 Why is that?

-See how Quest can help you tailor biometric screening programs to fit the needs of your diverse employee populations.
+See how Quest can help you tailor biometric screening programs to fit the needs of your diverse employee population.

 Contact us